 Although it is fun to go out to eat weekly and attend concerts often with your friends, sometimes, there is not room in your budget.
 Passing up the fun now will allow you to achieve your financial dreams later.
 Keeping your financial goals in mind will help you achieve them faster.

-Although your spending habits can differ based on which stage of life you are at, there are some expenses that are required in every stage of life: food, shelter, water, and clothing.
+Although spending habits of students can differ based on which stage of life you are at, there are some expenses that are required in every stage of life: food, shelter, water, and clothing.
 After those expenses are paid for, what you spend your discretionary income on is your choice.
 You will most likely be more conscientious of spending money on that new outfit or eating out for the fourth time this week when you are paying for all of your expenses yourself.

 It is important to develop good money habits at a young age so that you are better financially prepared in your teens, early twenties, and throughout the rest of your life.
 Thinking back to the scenario at the beginning, instead of getting frustrated with your mother for not letting you get the Chick-fil-A after your practice, when you hear your mother tell you that you have food at home, just appreciate her monetary sacrifices and say “Okay, and I’ll even help you cook it.